-Most people visit Cayo Jutias on a day trip from Vinales where there is a good selection of places to stay.
+Most people visit on a day trip.
 Here’s a few good casas that can be booked online:

 If you want to stay nearer the beach, there aren’t many options in terms of casas particulares.
 Villa Los Cuatro is a good one in the area.
 You can book it here.

 Cayo Levisa has some of the best beaches in Cuba.
-They are as nice as those of Cayo Jutias, but a bit more crowded since – as opposed to Cayo Jutias – there is a hotel with bungalows.
-Cayo Levisa can only be reached via a short boat ride from Palma Rubia and counts with a 3 km sandy beach and fantastically clear waters.
+They are as nice as those of Cayo Jutias, but a bit more crowded since there is a hotel with bungalows.
+Cayo Levisa can only be reached via a short boat ride from Palma Rubia and counts with a 3 km beach and fantastically transparent waters.
 There is a diving center where you can rent equipment.

 Playa Maria la Gorda

 One of the best beaches in Cuba is Playa Maria La Gorda.
-The beach is lovely, with white sand and lined with palm trees.
-This is a favorite of divers, thanks to the beautiful coral reef: coral formations and incredible marine life can be seen at a mere 14 meters under the surface!
-You won’t find any of the resorts of Varadero here, but one of the most isolated hotels in Cuba.
+The beach is lovely, with white sand and lined with thick vegetation.
+This is a favorite of divers, thanks to the beautiful reef: coral formations and incredible marine life can be seen at a mere 14 meters under the surface!
+You won’t find any resorts here, but one of the most isolated hotels in the country.

-Some of the nicest Cuban beaches are in Bahia de Cochinos
+Some of the nicest beaches are in Bay of the Pigs

 Bahia de Cochinos

 Some of the best beaches in Cuba are in the province of Matanzas.
 There, my favorite place by far is the Bahia de Cochinos, known internationally as Bay of the Pigs.
-To be fair, this isn’t really a beach by an enclosed bay with incredibly transparent waters that are perfect for diving and snorkeling.
+To be fair, this isn’t really a beach by an enclosed bay with incredibly transparent waters.

-Contrary to most Cuban beaches, Bahia de Cochinos doesn’t have sandy beaches, but diente de perro (jagged rocks).
+Contrary to most beaches, here you won’t find sandy beaches, but diente de perro (jagged rocks).
 It’s not really a place to chill in the sun or go for walks, but if snorkeling or diving is your thing, this is the place to go.

-TIP: Bahia de Cochinos can be visited on a day trip from Cienfuegos, the closest big city.
-The best way to roam the area is on private transportation, which can be arranged through your casa particular and during which you can also stop in some of the beaches mentioned below.
+TIP: You can visit on a day trip from Cienfuegos, the closest big city.
+The best way to roam the area is on private transportation, which can be arranged through your casa particular (remember to do it the Cuban way, and haggle the price!) and during which you can also stop in some of the beaches mentioned below.

-Playa Larga isn’t often mentioned among the most famous Cuban beaches, but it’s worth stopping by during a tour of the Bahia de Cochinos.
+This isn’t often mentioned among the most famous beaches in the country, but it’s worth stopping by during a tour of the area.
 It’s really not a touristy place, so chances are nobody else will be there when you visit – there only is a mediocre resort in the area, and a couple of casas particulares.
-It’s worth going for a short while to enjoy the clear waters.
+It’s worth going for a short while to enjoy the beautiful waters.

 Where to stay in Playa Larga

-There are some casas particulares in Playa Larga that can be booked online:
+There are some casas particulares nearby that can be booked online:

-On the eastern side of the Bahia de Cochinos, Playa Giron is one of the best beaches in Cuba.
+On the eastern side of the bay, this is one of the best beaches in Cuba.
 It takes its name from the French pirate Gilbert Giron, who in the 17th century regularly raided the area until the locals managed to catch him and finally beheaded him.
-The beach is long and sandy, with clear waters, and has easy access to the gorgeous coral reef.
+The beach is long and sandy and has easy access to the gorgeous reef.

-There are a few good casas particulares near Playa Giron.
+There are a few good casas particulares near the beach.
 Here’s a selection of them that can be booked online:

 Playa Los Cocos

-Located on the eastern side of the Bahia de Cochinos, this is a nice sandy beach (as opposed to the majority in the area which are rocky) with beautiful, clear waters, making it one of the best in the region, and one of the best beaches in Cuba.
+Located on the eastern side of the bay, this is a nice sandy beach (as opposed to the majority in the area which are rocky) with beautiful, transparent waters, making it one of the best in the region, and one of the best beaches in Cuba.

-What makes Varadero one of the nicest Cuban beaches is also the number of diving sites (though to be fair they aren’t very close to the beach) and the offer of water sports such as sailing, fishing, snorkeling.
+What makes this one of the nicest beaches in the country is also the number of diving sites (though to be fair they aren’t very close to the beach) and the offer of water sports such as sailing and fishing.

-TIP: If you want to experience Varadero minus the international crowds, or hope to see more locals, go in July and August.
-Varadero can be reached from Havana by car.
+TIP: If you want to experience Varadero minus the international crowds, or hope to see more Cuban people, go in July and August.
+You can get there from Havana by car.
 You can book your transfer here.

 Where to stay in Varadero

-Most people that go to Varadero stay in all inclusive resorts.
+Most people that go to this part of the country stay in all inclusive resorts.
 If that really isn’t your kind of place, you can count on a handful of decent casas particulares.
 Here’s a few of them that can be booked online:

 The best beaches in Cuba have clear waters and fine sand